Iskeletu/PriorityQueue/README.md

   * Everyone that isn't part of the four groups listed above.

-The program saves the queue into it's respective *.dat* files in [Queue](Queue) direcotry.
+The program saves the queue into a *.dat* file in [Queue](Queue) direcotry.
-Default example queue files has been added to the proejct.
+Default example queue file has been added to the proejct.

 ## Usage